BohdanQQ/mc-bedrock-mini-teleport/README.md

 **This script does not handle server privileges or permissions, enabling debug mode exposes debug commands to everyone.
 This scipt is not intended to be used on servers with untrusted clients.**

+Debug mode must be explicitly enabled on the source level in the `scripts\bmtp-mc-lib.ts` file, `DEBUG` variable.

 For debugging, a few commands are implemented.
 First, command is interpreted as a debug command - if it is a valid debug command, it performs a debug action, if not, nothing happens.
 Next, the very same command is interpreted as a regular command